 - Paddling experience in canoe and kayak.

-- Must be reliable and responsible with proven ability to work autonomously.
+- Must be reliable and responsible with the proven ability to work autonomously.

 - Social media savvy and web site design experience.

 - Drivers license and vehicle for travel throughout the watershed.